-Each song would take a few weeks to learn, but they were committed and focused.
-Their self-confidence and self-expression visibly increased as they continued to develop proficiency.
+Each song would take a few weeks to learn, their commitment was strong.
+Their self-confidence and self-expression increased as they continued to develop skills.
 Treatment staff also saw a change as the client’s acting out behaviors in the program decreased.

 Teenager Who Was Cutting

 Through the initial assessment, I came to learn from the client that they were struggling with their identity.
 This included their sexual orientation.
-They were worried that their family wouldn’t accept them if they knew that they didn’t identify as “straight.”
-The primary goals of our work together were related to increasing their self-esteem and self-confidence so that they could simply feel more comfortable in their own skin.
+They worried that their family wouldn’t accept them if they knew that they didn’t identify as “straight.”
+Increasing their self-esteem and self-confidence were the primary therapeutic goals.

 They enjoyed singing, and they had eclectic musical tastes.
 These musical influences played out in the songs that they wanted to sing.
 Working with them on these songs allowed them to “try on” different personas.
 Along with this, singing helped them to become more grounded and comfortable within themselves.
-Their feelings of depression decreased.
-As a result of becoming more comfortable with me, they became more open about sharing their concerns about their family and relationship issues at school.
+Their feelings of depression decreased and they shared more about their concerns.
 By the end of our work together, the cutting behaviors had ceased.

-If you have further questions about music therapy or the services that SoundWell Music Therapy offers, you can contact me by email.
+Congratulations on taking this step to provide your child or teen with the counseling services they need.
+If you have further questions, you can contact me by email.
 Otherwise, I offer a free 30-minute consultation by phone or at my office that you can schedule here.
-During this consultation, we’ll talk more specifically about your situation and how I might be able to help you.
+During this consultation, we’ll talk in more detail about your situation and how I might be able to help your child or teen.